somerandompiggo/opengl-tutorial/tutorial.md

 }
 ```

 To keep the window open, it's not a good idea to do something in the meantime (such as sleep()ing) and ignore the window.
+If the OS sees a window that is not looking for inputs regularly, it will assume that the program is not responding.
 Instead, we need a draw loop.
 This draws every frame and handles inputs.
-After the function pointers are loaded, add this while loop
+After the function pointers are loaded, add this while loop:

 ```c
 while (!glfwWindowShouldClose(window)) { // While the window should not close (user isn't trying to close the window), do this